 - Data Center Engineering Specialist (DCES®): this certification is for data center experts, offering insight on selection and design of critical data center framework.

 - Data Center Infrastructure Expert (DCIE®): this certification trains data center professionals to be global leaders in the field of data center infrastructure, concerning engineering, design, and grading concepts.

 Each of the above certifications requires an exhaustive course load to become certified, ensuring the HVAC personnel who complete these courses are the foremost experts in data center HVAC.

 When it comes to HVAC for data centers, there are a number of special considerations and a lot on the line.
 Choosing the right commercial HVAC contractor is critical for the efficiency and uninterrupted operation of mission-critical data centers.

 To learn more on this topic, read about Donnelly Mechanical’s data center HVAC services.
-Donnelly has been the premiere NYC commercial HVAC contractor for 30+ years and has extensive experience in data center HVAC.
+Donnelly has been the premier NYC commercial HVAC contractor for 30+ years and has extensive experience in data center HVAC.